dartmouth-cs52/dartmouth-cs52.github.io/lectures/00_forvideo/index_slides.md

 .large[![](img/sampleweb.gif)]

 ???
-* a full-stack dev implies working knowledge of all the components
+* a full-stack dev is someone who has full working knowledge of all the components
-* my favorite classes have always been those that empower - this will hopefully make you all magicians
+* my favorite classes have always been those that empower me, after which i feel like i can conquer the world - this class will hopefully make you all magicians

 ---
-name: CS52 Tech Stack
+name: CS52 Tech Stack and Concepts

 * client-side:
   * HTML5/CSS3(SASS)/ES6:
-    * ui/ux, design, Document Object Model
+      * ui/ux, design, Document Object Model, layout, markup, transpilers
   * React+Redux:
-    * state, sessions
+      * state, sessions, data driven interfaces, event-driven asynchronous programming
+* the in-between:
+  * internet protocols, security, application program interfaces
 * server-side:
   * Heroku, GitHub pages, AWS:
       * static pages, hosting, deployment, scalability
   * MongoDB, sqlite:
-    * models, queries, schema, objects, CRUD
+      * databases, models, queries, schema, objects, CRUD
   * Nodejs, Expressjs:
-    * REST APIs, sessions, MVC, auth
+      * REST APIs, sessions, MVC, authentication, concurrency

 ???
-* going to be **latest and greatest**
-* no rails or django or php, none of that first or second gen tech here
-* some of this stuff in actively changing
-* surprisingly the web as a platform is **still rapidly evolving** - after being around for 20 years now
-* desktop technology is much more stable/stodgy.
+* here's some words on a page - but the point is you'll learn the
-* **background and concepts behind the best practices and tool design**
+* **background and concepts behind best practices and scalable software design**
-* static vs server side rendered vs clientside
-* don't worry we'll mostly just be **building all term long**!
+* we'll learn the **latest and greatest** tools and why they are the way they are
+* but more importantly we'll **build lots of projects along the way**!
+* we're **not going to dumb things down** so you'll be doing industry standard stuff, no starter code
+* the goal is to get you to be comfortable going from an blank terminal to a full project

 ---